 There are many possible avenues of future research.
 This paper focuses on workers already in the labor market.
 Future work should investigate the long-term impacts of outsourcing on sorting into firms.
-For example, the remaining workers appear to find the outsourcing firm more attractive due to increased earnings, and separations declined What about new workers entering the labor market?
+For example, the remaining workers appear to find the outsourcing firm more attractive due to increased earnings, and separations declined.
+What about new workers entering the labor market?
 Under this environment, outsourcing has resulted in a firm that pays higher wages.
 While there is no evidence of sorting on average-new hires are similar before and after outsourcing-the effects might be different for younger workers or apprentices.

 Workers may also find it difficult to move up the job ladder.
 If firms are more occupationally specific, workers may find it difficult to transfer to a better-paying job within the firm.
-However it is also possible that the lack of within-firm mobility could result in higher wage growth.
+63 However it is also possible that the lack of within-firm mobility could result in higher wage growth.
 If firms have a smaller (or no) internal labor market, they may find it harder to underpay workers with the promise of a promotion in the future.
 Macleod and Malcomson (1988), Prendergast (1993), and Gibbons and Waldman (2006) discuss the effect of within-firm hierarchies on wages.
 After outsourcing, workers may be more likely to switch to better paying firms rather than "sticking it out" in the hopes of a promotion.
 Given recent trends towards occupationally specific firms, it is important to understand the impacts on wage growth, not just rent reallocation.
 Future research should investigate the links between outsourcing and upward mobility.
+Le Moigne (2021) provides an analysis of this effect using French data, and finds that upward mobility declines, but long-term earnings increase.

-&lt;sup>62See e.g. Irwin (2017)
+63See e.g. Irwin (2017)